-The American novelist CG FEWSTON has been a Visiting Fellow at Hong Kong’s CityU, and a Visiting Scholar at the American Academy in Rome (Italy).
+The American novelist CG FEWSTON has been a Visiting Scholar at the American Academy in Rome (Italy), and a Visiting Fellow at Hong Kong’s CityU.
 He has a B.A. in English, an M.Ed. in Higher Education Leadership (honors), an M.A. in Literature (honors), and an M.F.A. in Creative Writing & Fiction.
-He was born in Texas in 1979 and now lives in Hong Kong.
+He was born in Texas in 1979.

 You can read more about the author on Facebook @ cg.fewston where he has 350,000+ followers